ESSit/FEND_project_jasmine/README.md

 1 - Group "RSS Feeds" has the tests:
 - Are Defined
-- URL defined and value url not empty in allFeeds object
+- URL defined and value URL not empty in allFeeds object
+- NAME defined and value NAME not empty in allFeeds object

 2 - Group "The menu" has the tests:
 - Body hidden by default